 - Mix the chickpeas with the seasoning and saute for few seconds.

-- Now add the roasted coconut & spices mix (which is made to a paste in by dry grinding the mix) to the chickpeas saute for another few seconds.
+- Now add the prepared masala of roasted coconut & spices mix (which is made to a paste in by dry grinding the mix) to the chickpeas saute for another few seconds.

 - Add the salt and water, mix everything well.
 Now this is ready to be cooked.

-- Cook in medium heat for about 4 to 5 whistles or about 12 minutes.
+- Cook in medium heat for about 4 to 5 whistles or about 12 minutes in medium heat once the steam begins to come.
 Chickpeas need more time to get soft and cooked compare to most other small sized lentils.

 - After 12 minutes of cooking, you can switch off the stove, and wait for the pressure cooker to cool down.